tsoj/Nalwald/README.md

 - *King contextual PSTs* are piece square tables that are different depending on where our own king and the enemy king are located.
-- *Fail-high delta pruning* is an extension to delta pruning, where instead of pruning hopelessly bad moves, moves are also pruning, if they are believed to be much better than beta (by using the SEE function).
+- *Fail-high delta pruning* is an extension to delta pruning, where instead of pruning hopelessly bad moves, moves are also pruned, if they are believed to be much better than beta (by using the SEE function).
 - *Futility reductions* are an improvement to futility pruning.
-Here not only are moves skipped that are likely much worse than alpha, but additionally moves that are likely only slightly worse than alpha, are not skipped, but their depth gets reduced accordingly to how bad they are expected to be.
+Here not only are moves skipped that are likely to be much worse than alpha.
+Additionally, moves that are likely slightly worse than alpha get their depth reduced accordingly to how bad they are expected to be.
 - *Hash result futility pruning* uses hash table entries that have not a depth high enough to adjust alpha or beta, or to return a value immediately.
 Rather, depending on their depth, the value gets only used, when the margin to alpha or beta is big